NFT-com/analytics/events/api.md

 # Events API

-Events API is a REST API serving time series data relating to NFT-related events occurring on a blockchain.
+Events API is a REST API serving data about NFT-related events occurring on a blockchain.
 Events are served in a reverse chronological order, meaning most recent events are returned first.

 ## Endpoints